aryaman-dayal/cse15l-lab-reports/Lab1.md

 Working Directory after command was run: /home/lecture1/messages

-When I entered cd with the argument as the path to the directory “lecture1/messages/”, the current working directory changed from /home to /home/lecture1/messages since I specified what directory to change into.
+Entering cd with the argument as the path to the directory “lecture1/messages/” changed the current working directory from /home to /home/lecture1/messages since I specified what directory to change into.
 This output is not an error.

 ![Image](three.png)

 Working Directory: /home

-When I entered cd with the argument as the path to the file “lecture1/messages/en-us.txt”, a message was printed in the terminal indicating that the file specified was not a directory and therefore the working directory could not be changed to it.
+Entering cd with the argument as the path to the file “lecture1/messages/en-us.txt” resulted in a message being printed in the terminal indicating that the file specified was not a directory and therefore the working directory could not be changed to it.
 This output is an error, since when using the cd command, you need to include a path to a directory as the argument rather than a file, as the command cannot change the current working directory to a specific file; it must also be a directory in order to be switched into.

 ## ls